NanoComp/meep/doc/docs/Parallel_Meep.md

 # Parallel Meep
 ---

 Meep supports distributed-memory parallelism using [MPI](https://en.wikipedia.org/wiki/MPI).
 This allows it to scale up from small dual-processor machines to supercomputers, and to work on very large problems that may not fit into the memory of one machine.
-We've run Meep simulations using hundreds of processors.
+Meep simulations can use hundreds of processors.
 Of course, your problem must be sufficiently large in order to [benefit from many processors](FAQ/#should-i-expect-linear-speedup-from-the-parallel-meep).

 Installing Parallel Meep
 ------------------------